12-Hour Alcohol Education (AEP) Program Requirements

 Upon successful completion of the AEP session, you will receive a letter verifying your completion from the program provider.

 What happens if I don't attend the AEP?

-Drivers who are required to attend the 26-week Alcohol Treatment Program (which includes 12 hours of alcohol education) will be given a reasonable time period in which to complete the program.
+Drivers who are required to attend the 26-session Alcohol Treatment Program (which includes 12 hours of alcohol education) will be given a reasonable time period in which to complete the program.

 - The cost of the Alcohol Education Program is set individually by the AEP provider.
 All payments should be made directly to the provider.